resetcat/currency-rates/README.md

 # currency-rates
 ---
 ### Project Description
-1. currency-rates is Java app that gets currency rates from [www.bank.lv](https://www.bank.lv/statistika/valutu-kursi/aktualie) RSS feed and saves them in database.
+1. currency-rates is Java app that gets currency rates from [www.bank.lv](https://www.bank.lv/statistika/valutu-kursi/aktualie) RSS feed and saves it in the database.
-2. it can display newest rates or desiret currency historic rates in web API
+2. it can display newest rates for all available currencies or historical exchange rates for a single currency in web API
 3. All app runs in docker

 ---